 Kelly Canyon Ski Resort welcomes fat biking, snowshoeing, and nordic cross country enthusiasts to its expanding trail system known as the SHRED TRAILS!
 The Shred Trails are currently 12 miles of groomed uphill-downhill terrain including beautiful forest seclusion and spectacular vistas that can be accessed starting at the lodge or by riding Lift 4 to the top of the mountain.
 Bike racks will haul your fat bike to the top if snow conditions are adequate to accommodate a trail base that is firm enough for fat bikes.
 It usually takes a couple of weeks after opening before bike trails are firm enough to ride.
 Please inquire at the ticket office for information regarding lift-accessed bike trails.

 Click this MAP button to see the "Shred Trails".
 The trails are designated by level of difficulty - Green (easiest), Blue (more difficult), and Black (most difficult).

-Kelly Canyon charges a facility fee of $8 per person per day (ages 12 and under are free) for a biking/snowshoeing/XC nordic pass entitling the holder to park in the private parking areas owned by the Resort, use of the lodge facilities, and access to the trails within the permit area of the Resort.
+Kelly Canyon charges a facility fee of $10 per person per day (ages 12 and under are free if accompanied by a paying adult) for a biking/snowshoeing/XC nordic pass entitling the holder to park in the private parking areas owned by the Resort, use of the lodge facilities, and access to the trails within the permit area of the Resort.
 The only legal parking and lodge facilities in the vicinity are located on private land owned by the Resort.
 Using Lift 4 requires the purchase of a regular lift ticket for full-day or half-day use.
-Single lift ride tickets may be purchased for $6 each.
+Single lift ride tickets may be purchased for $10 each.

 Additional trails are planned for future winter and summer seasons.
 So stay tuned!